prince21212/E-Commerce-Web-Application/README.md

-🛍️ E-Commerce Web Application
+# 🛍️ E-Commerce Web Application

-This is a full-stack E-Commerce Web Application built using Spring Boot, Spring Security, JPA, and MySQL/postgressql.
+A production-ready E-Commerce platform built using Spring Boot, Spring Security (JWT), Spring Data JPA, and MySQL.
-It supports multiple user roles (Admin, Seller, and Customer) with secure JWT-based authentication.
+This project demonstrates a modular backend architecture supporting Admin, Seller, and Customer roles, complete with secure authentication, role-based authorization, and REST APIs documented via Swagger.

+---

+🌟 Project Overview

+This web application enables users to buy and sell products online through a structured backend API.
+It manages products, categories, carts, orders, users, and payments — all using clean, maintainable Java code.

+🧩 Main Objectives
+- Implement a secure authentication and authorization mechanism.
+- Manage all e-commerce entities (Product, Cart, Order, Payment, User, etc.).
+- Expose all APIs through Swagger UI for easy testing and documentation.

 ---